Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 Read the chirpy [docs](https://chirpy.cotes.page/) you can now make some changes, write a posts, ...

-Using for example vscode with the commande `code .` in the repo folder
+Using for example VS Code with the commande `code .` in the repo folder

 If you want to see a live version of your site in local you can use the following command in the repo folder inside the repo folder
 ```bash
 bundle exec jekyll s
 ```
-The site should be accessible on `http://127.0.0.1:4000`
+The site should be accessible at [http://127.0.0.1:4000`](http://127.0.0.1:4000`)

-Once you're ready to publish, commit and push to github :
+Once you're ready to publish, commit and push to GitHub :
 ```bash
 git add .
 git commit -m "made some changes"
 git push
 ```

-> Every time you use `git push` the site is published on *username*.github.io by the github actions.
+> Every time you use `git push` the site is published on *username*.github.io by the GitHub actions.
 {: .prompt-warning }